EXPLAIN FUNCTION

 ]

-This example assumes that you have defined a JavaScript library named lib1.
+This example assumes that you have defined a JavaScript library in the current query context named lib1.

-You then add a JavaScript function named function1 to that library as follows:
+Add a JavaScript function named function1 to that library:

 CREATE FUNCTION jsfunction1()